takahirom/arbigent/README.md

 Arbiter provides a code interface for executing tests programmatically.
 Here's an example of how to run a test:

+### Dependency

+Stay tuned for the release of Arbiter on Maven Central.

 ### Running saved project yaml file

 You can load a project yaml file and execute it using the following code: